 Whenever you read a medical journal article with a title like Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies, you know it’s a bad day for patients.

-As a heart attack survivor who spends way too much of my time hanging out with cardiologists and other doctors who read these journals, I especially hate seeing this article written by a person like Dr. Robert Smith, who was himself the editor of the British Medical Journal for 25 years.*
+As a heart attack survivor who spends way too much of my time hanging out with cardiologists, pain specialists and other doctors who read these journals, I especially hate seeing this article written by a person like Dr. Robert Smith, who was himself the editor of the British Medical Journal for 25 years.*

 Dr. Smith’s not alone.
 Consider Dr. Richard Horton of the medical journal, Lancet, who once wrote:

 “Journals have devolved into information-laundering operations for the pharmaceutical industry.”

 Or how about this frank observation from Dr. Marcia Angell: